 If we picture an investor, the first image that comes to mind is a businessman in suit and tie.
 Yes, a businessman rather than a businesswoman.
 A businessman surrounded by other businessmen seeking for other men to do business with.
 But where and when do women appear in this ecosystem?
 The answer to this question is why this entry exists.

 An embarrassing 23% of investment professionals are women, leaving no doubt that the profession is gendered.
-Beside professional investors, everyone has the opportunity to invest their savings to ensure present and future financial stability.
+Besides professional investors, everyone has the opportunity to invest their savings to ensure present and future financial stability.
 In more technical terms, investing will increase your wealth whilst providing some immunity against inflation.
-And you already guessed, women are much less likely to make this type of investments: 41% of women are willing to take the risk as opposed to 55% of men.
+And you already guessed, women are much less likely to make this type of investment: 41% of women are willing to take the risk as opposed to 55% of men.
 The status quo is so strong, that even research articles assume a higher percentage of men investors in their investigations.

 Risk aversion is one of the personal traits attributed to the feminine personality.
 Risk aversion is destructive to investing since risk-taking is precisely what an investment is.
 Some women do not adhere to this gendered social prescript and dive into the world of investing.
 Even then, however, gender differences can be noticed.
 Risk averse behaviour is confirmed in real-life investing environments, where women are shown to be less likely to invest in young and high tech firms (which are notably less reliable).
 Even more surprising is that this risk aversion does not exclude distrust of women on behalf of women, as companies with more male investors are more likely to receive investments from women investors.